thegworld/gtx-browser/docs/updater/test_plan.md

 running the tests.
 Updater bots running `updater_tests_system` have specifically had passwordless sudo enabled.

-On Windows, both UAC-enabled and normal Chromium configurations are tested.
+On Windows, both UAC-enabled and normal GTx Browser configurations are tested.

 ## Test Binaries
 To secure updates, the updater contains pinned public keys and update URLs.